T1taniumF0rge-Industries-Inc/Software/.github/faq.md

 We store a lot of binary files using Git LFS, including executables, movies, etc...
 Thanks to [Git LFS](https://git-lfs.com/) and their [GitHub](https://github.com/git-lfs/git-lfs) for making the `Software` repository project possible.

+### Why are the commit messages meaningless?

+You may find that some commit messages have absolutely nothing to do with the change, which is not ideal but usually in those cases the changes will be very easy to see and modify if ever needed.

 ## PySoft Q&A:

 ### Why does the program crash on startup?